 You'll also take a class that will develop the skills necessary to start a successful research career.

 This year offers an extended project that builds on the project started at the end of fourth year.
 Again, you'll take a range of taught classes that build on fourth year material.

-5 Highers at AAAAB including Maths and Physics plus English at National 5.
+4 or 5 Highers at AAAA or AAABB including Maths and Physics plus English at National 5.
 Higher English preferred.

-5 Highers at AAAAC or AAABB including Maths and Physics at B plus English at National 5.
+4 Highers at AABC or ABBB including Maths and Physics at B plus English at National 5.
 Higher English preferred.